bbrackeen/FormulaRC_BOX/README.md

 ## More Reading

-See the PDF file for my tablet scribble, but it has pictures, and explains some finer details.
+See the PDF file for my tablet scribble.
+It has pictures, and explains some finer details.